sf-wdi-24/rails_bog_app/README.md

 class CreaturesController < ApplicationController

 	# keep your other methods, and add:
+	# show a single creature
 	def show
+		# get the id parameter from the url
 		id = params[:id]
+		# find the creature with that id and save to an instance variable
 		@creature = Creature.find(id)
+		# render the show page -- it will have access to the @creature variable
 		render :show
 	end